tower120/hibit_tree/README.md

 ## Intersection

-The bread and butter of hibit-tree is super-fast[^fast-intersection] intersection.
+The bread and butter of hibit-tree is superfast intersection.
 Intersected (or you may say - common) part of the tree computed on the fly, by simply AND-ing nodes bitmasks.
 Then resulted bitmask can be traversed.
 Nodes with indexes of 1 bits used to dive deeper, until the terminal node.
 Hence, tree branches that does not have common keys discarded early.
 The more trees you intersect at once -